 Factors that Influence the Cost of a Telemedicine Visit

-There are different factors that influence the cost of a telemedicine visit from the type of care you're receiving to the actual doctor you work with.
+Different factors influence the cost of a telemedicine visit, from the type of care you're receiving to the actual doctor you work with.
 The most important factors that you should keep in mind when looking at telemedicine include:

-- Insurance coverage: The type of insurance you have will greatly influence the total cost of telemedicine because some plans have free or affordable access to telemedicine while others don’t cover it all.
+- Insurance coverage: The type of insurance you have will greatly influence the total cost of telemedicine because some plans have free or affordable access to telemedicine.
+In contrast, others don’t cover it all.

 - Your condition or symptoms: Your medical costs are always a little dependant on what you’re getting treated for.